The Greatest Pizza Places in Brooklyn

-The coal-fired pies at this Grimaldi’s offshoot come covered with everything from fennel sausage and homemade meatballs to white truffle oil and buffalo mozzarella, but if you're intimidated by all the topping options (topptions?), keeping it simple with the Margherita is always a win.
+You can order the coal-fired pies at this Grimaldi’s offshoot covered in any combination of housemade meatballs, prosciutto, anchovies, garlic, ricotta, and sausage -- and if you're intimidated by all the topping options (topptions?), keeping it simple with the margherita is always a win.

-This isn’t the place to order a plain cheese slice: pile the buttery and slightly charred crust sky high with toppings like the chef’s signature fior di latte, spicy sausage, smoked pancetta, clams, and brussels.
+This isn’t the place to order a plain cheese slice: pile the buttery and slightly charred crust sky high with toppings like the chef’s signature fior di latte, spicy sausage, smoked pancetta, clams, and Brussels sprouts.
 Maybe not all at once, though -- unless you feel like being the greatest.

 Meanwhile, this is the place to order a plain cheese slice, especially if it's of the white pizza variety.
-Of course, if you're open to the idea of toppings (and you should be), you can adorn your cheesy slice (or pie) with anything from bacon and sausage to pickled veggies and Calabrian chili.
+Of course, if you're open to the idea of toppings (and you should be), you can adorn your cheesy slice (or pie) with bacon, sausage, pickled veggies, and Calabrian chili.